 Step 5 - Installing Beadboard

 Use a laser level to draw a chalk line for the desired height of the boards.
 If you do not have a laser level, you can measure equal distances from the floor and use a level to install the beadboards correctly.
 It’s also a good idea to mark the locations of studs before you set the boards.
+You can find studs pretty easily by buying a stud finder at your local hardware store.
 With everything in place, start by applying a generous amount of glue on each panel and push them firmly into place.
 Make sure each piece is level and that you have enough clearance for the baseboards before nailing into the studs.
 Repeat this process until the all of the wainscoting is in place.

 Step 6 - Install Molding